osmond20/QR-code-component/README.md

 ### What I learned

-This project really tested how I could use flexbox and apply it, I learned how flexbox can help with positional alignment of elements on a webpage and how it remain consist across different screens and be used to mitigate layout incongruencies.
-I learned about myself as well, that there was an urge to be perfect rather than attempt, and submit and let the feedback guide you, on what to focus on.
+This project really tested how I could use flexbox and apply it, I learned how flexbox can help with positional alignment of elements on a webpage and how it can remain consistent across different screen sizez and be used to mitigate layout incongruencies.
+I learned about myself as well, as I discovered that I would have an urge to be perfect rather than attempt, and submit even if it is not perfect and let what is imperfect reveal guide you, on what to focus on.

 code snippet: